ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case:

-   - When custom CBOR is used, the CBOR map includes the parameter 'app_groups'diffs'; or
+   - When custom CBOR is used, the CBOR map includes the parameter 'app_groups_diff'; or

    - When CoRAL is used, any element 'app_group_del' and/or 'app_group_add' is included.